MosTafa2K/gitnote/README.md

 &nbsp;

 # Overview 🔎
 `gitnote` is an intelligent CLI tool designed for automatically generating commit messages with the help of artificial intelligence.
-This tool analyzes the staged changes in your Git repository to assist you in creating more relevant and optimized commit messages, improving your Git workflow.
+This tool analyzes the staged changes in your Git repository to assist you in writing more relevant and optimized commit messages, improving your Git workflow.